Best Nylon String Guitar - Classical, Flamenco & Modern - Sub $1000

 Lead Author & Researcher

-While I've mainly taught steel string guitar, I did three semesters of classical guitar training at music school progressing to their advanced tier.
-Although I didn't push through to becoming a formal classical guitar teacher, I have taught many young students on nylon string guitars and I usually recommend starting this way unless the student specifically wants to learn electric or steel string guitar.
+As a classically trained guitarist, nylon string guitars have a special place in my heart.
+I have taught many young students on nylon string guitars, and I usually recommend starting this way unless the student specifically wants to learn electric or steel string guitar.

 Contributors